szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 <summary id="4.
 Connecting servo drivers">4.
 Connecting servo drives</summary>

-At this stage, you can connect the EK1100 and the servo drivers with the servos to power, connect to the network card:
+At this stage, you can connect the EK1100 and the servo drivers to power, connect to the network card:
 Reset any errors on the servo drivers if they occur, according to the user manual.
 Then check:
 ```sudo ethercat master```